 - Mitigation measures

-Jim Mills - Managing Director, Scotswold Ltd
+Chair - Jim Mills, Managing Director, Scotswold Ltd

 Jim Mills has over 40 years experience in the field of environmental monitoring.
 He was a founder and director of a number of UK companies (EMC Group, Air Monitors Ltd, Monitor Europe Ltd, Environlogger Ltd) all specialising in air quality monitoring technology and service from the late 1980's till 2020.